yuanqing/figma-plugins/packages/figma-clean-document/README.md

 ### Ungroup Single-Layer Groups

-Ungroups single-layer groups that have no backgrounds, blend modes, effects or export settings.
+Ungroups single-layer groups within the selection or on the current page that have no background, blend mode, effect or export setting.

+### Make Pixel Perfect

+Round the X and Y position and dimensions of layers within the selection or on the current page to the nearest pixel.

 ### Smart Rename Layers